boardflare/website/pages/tasks/functions.md

 For each Python functions that can be used in `BOARDFLARE.RUNPY`, we typically provide several [Excel LAMBDA](https://support.microsoft.com/en-us/office/lambda-function-bd212d27-1cd1-4321-a34a-ccbf254b8b67) functions which extend the Python function to provide additional convenience features,  address specialized use-cases, or just simplify use for end-users.

-For example, the Python `fuzzy_distance` function can be extended to create a `FUZZY.DIST.MATCH` LAMBDA function as follows:
+For example, the Python `fuzzy_distance` function can be extended to create a `FUZZYMATCH.TD` LAMBDA function as follows:

 ```excel
 =LAMBDA(lookup_value, lookup_array, [similarity_threshold], [algorithm],